tinyvision-ai-inc/pico-ice-sdk/README.md

 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
 ```

-You can copy-paste [`pico-template`](example/pico-template) and add this directory as a submodule to get started.
+You can copy-paste [`pico-template`](template) and add the pico-ice-sdk as a submodule to get started.

 Make sure to update all submodules before trying the [examples](example):